solo-io/gloo/projects/gloo/README.md

   The Hybrid App Gateway
 </h1>

-Gloo is a feature-rich Kubernetes-native ingress controler and next-generation API gateway.
+Gloo is a feature-rich Kubernetes-native ingress controller and next-generation API gateway.
 Gloo is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
 Gloo is unqieuly designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.

 [**Installation**](doc/docs/installation/kubernetes.md) &nbsp; |